ondyari/FaceForensics/dataset/README.md

 you obtain the corresponding masks of the chosen method, i.e., a binary mask indicating the manipulated pixels.

+### Servers

+We will offer two servers in the near future which can be selected by add `--server <EU or US>`.
+Note that we are currently still backing up files and thus only the default option `EU` will work for now.

 ### Original Videos

 You can download the original videos that were downloaded from youtube using